Eight Forest Lane

 • Soy sauce – the base of the sauce providing that salty balance.

-• Brown sugar – to sweeten the sauce and help ensure the sauce coats to the noodles.
+• Brown sugar – to sweeten the sauce and help ensure the sauce thickens and gets sticky so that it coats the noodles.

 • Sesame oil – the savoury balance to the sauce and the key to a rich, delicious flavour.

-• Chilli and garlic sauce – if you can’t find it or are looking for a substitute you can also use sambal oelek or even just some sriracha.
+• Chilli sauce – you can also use sambal oelek or I usually just use sriracha as I keep it on hand.
 Adjust the amount based on how spicy you like your spicy noodles.

 • Noodles – for the noodles pictured, I used a wide, flat guan miao noodle from my local Asian grocery store, but any quick cooking dried noodle will work.
 I’ve made this for years using Chang’s long life noodles which I can get from Woolworths, otherwise 2 minute instant/ramen noodles would work as well.